Patent Pending Technology: Everything You Need to Know

 After you file your provisional application, you can see if there's a market for your invention, work on perfecting it, and ask for investments from fellow businesspeople.
 There's no grace period after you create your invention, so you should file a provisional patent application as soon as possible.
 That way, even a partial idea can be protected.
 Provisional applications expire 12 months after the filing date.
 If your invention isn't popular or if you don't have enough investors, you can skip your nonprovisional patent application.
 Even large companies sometimes don't have the funds to patent everything they invent.

 If you need help with patent pending technology, you can post your legal need or post your job onUpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.